sola-st/CodeMapper/README.md

-# RegionTracker: A Language-Agnostic Approach to Code Region Tracking
+# CodeMapper: A Language-Agnostic Approach to Code Region Tracking

-Given a code region in one commit, RegionTracker finds the corresponding region in another commit.
+Given a code region in one commit, CodeMapper finds the corresponding region in another commit.

 **Dependencies:**
   * Python = ">=3.7"